 Safety:

 Having a storage system inside a home as apposed to in an automobile brings about a change in user perspective.
 In a home environment the user is not in a sense of alertness as with driving and is more reliant on a system functioning in a safe manner.
 Tesla’s use of Lithium NMC batteries in its PowerWall seems to stem from a design point of view.
 Lithium NMC batteries have a high energy density and therefore the PowerWall can be made more compact.
 The use of Lithium NMC has been directly taken from the batteries used in Tesla cars simply for the reason of capacitance.
 However in terms of safety the use of Lithium NMC is considered to be less safe than other cell types namely, Lithium Iron Phosphate (LFP).
-Used in AlphaESS products LFP is considered the safest form of Lithium battery available a point for which AlphaESS sacrificed on capacitance.
+Used in AlphaESS products LFP is considered the safest form of Lithium battery available a point for which AlphaESS sacrificed on energy density, least important for domestic energy storage .

 Lifetime:

 The two aspects of lifetime are considered separately, calendar life and cycle life.
 The upper end unit 10 kWh allows a continuous power discharge of 2 kW.
 Curiously low power considering the expected power usage of a home in evenings is more close to 3 kW.
-This would require the system to discharge at peak discharge rates for extended periods reducing the lifecycle of the cells.
+This application can be considered as a compromise of power to gain a longer cycle life, but the battery can’t discharge enough energy that could have supported the load.
+This would greatly reduce the system revenue because the loss overweighs the gain.

 With respect to calendar life of the batteries used, the choice of 18650 batteries seems again from a design perspective, logical, however when considering 18650 Lithium NMC give a maximum of 10 Wh energy units then this requires more than 1000 batteries per unit, decreasing reliability.
 Individually these cells will have a long lifetime but even then a claimed 10 years from Tesla seems very ambitious.